Home Safety for Patients Receiving Anti-Cancer Medications

 What are anti-cancer medications?

 • After using the toilet, wash your hands well with soap and water.
-If any fluids splashed on your skin, clean the area with soap and water.

-• Wear gloves when cleaning the toilet or cleaning up any urine, stool, or vomit, or changing diapers/incontinence pads.
-Wash your hands with the gloves on, then remove the gloves, dispose of them in the trash, and wash your hands again.
+• Wear gloves when cleaning the toilet, cleaning up any urine, stool, or vomit, or changing diapers/incontinence pads.
+Wash your hands with the gloves on, then remove the gloves, throw them in the trash and wash your hands again with soap and water.

 • Diapers can be thrown out in the regular trash.